Thyroid nodule: Risks for cancer

 Solitary thyroid nodules are more common in females yet more worrisome in males.
 Other associations with neoplastic nodules are family history of thyroid cancer and prior radiation to the head and neck.

-Most common cause of solitary thyroid nodule is benign colloid nodules and second most common cause is follicular adenoma.
+Solitary thyroid nodules are mostly benign colloid nodules.
+The second most common type is follicular adenoma.

-Radiation exposure to the head and neck may be for historic indications such as tonsillar and adenoid hypertrophy, "enlarged thymus", acne vulgaris, or current indications such as Hodgkin's lymphoma.
-Children living near the Chernobyl nuclear power plant during the catastrophe of 1986 have experienced a 60-fold increase in the incidence of thyroid cancer.
+Radiation exposure to the head and neck may be for historic indications such as tonsillar and adenoid hypertrophy, "enlarged thymus", acne vulgaris, or existent indications such as Hodgkin's lymphoma.
+Children living near the Chernobyl nuclear power plant during the catastrophe of 1986 experienced a 60-fold increase in the incidence of thyroid cancer.
 Thyroid cancer arising in the background of radiation is often multifocal with a high incidence of lymph node metastasis and has a poor prognosis.

 Signs and symptoms

 Worrisome sign and symptoms include voice hoarseness, rapid increase in size, compressive symptoms (such as dyspnoea or dysphagia) and appearance of lymphadenopathy.